ICSpark-Projects/Special-Stockpile-Easy/README.md

 Once you have your objects created, create an array to store all the objects.
 We can name this array "things".

-As with the individual objects, you can use `console.log` to print out the contents of all the objects in the array.
+Similar to individual objects, use `console.log(things);` to print all the objects in the array.
 It should look something like this:
 ```javascript
 // [object Array] (3)
 [// [object Object]